Developing with Phymes

 wasmtime run target/wasm32-wasip2/release/examples/addrows.wasm

-# build the chat example for the phymes-agents crate
+# build the chat example for the phymes-ml crate

 # run the chat example for the phymes-agents crate